 If you have any questions about the assembly, please send us an email, to support@eggtimerrocketry.com, BEFORE you start building.
-We generally answer all questions the same day, and we do our best to ensure your success.
+If you're in the middle of building and have a question, STOP.
+It's much harder to go back later and fix something than it is to wait a little bit for the answer to your question.
+We generally answer all questions the same working day, and we do our best to ensure your success.